Codecademy/docs/content/html/concepts/tags/terms/img/img.md

 `<img>` is a tag that has no closing tag, meaning that it cannot have tags inside of it.
 It uses attributes to set properties, some common attributes are:

-- `src`: the URL location of the image
+- `src`: the URL or filename of the image that supports a litany of formats (GIF, JPEG, PNG, etc.).`
-- `alt`: alternative text used by screen readers and when the image does not load
+- `alt`: alternative text used by screen readers and when the image does not load.
-- `height`: the height of the image, in pixels
+- `height`: the height of the image, in pixels.
-- `width`: the width of the image, in pixels
+- `width`: the width of the image, in pixels.

 ## Example